Solidity vs FunC

 Mapping is a hash table in Solidity that stores data as key-value pairs, where the key can be any of the built-in data types, excluding reference types, and the data type's value can be any type.
 In Solidity and on the Ethereum blockchain, mappings typically connect a unique Ethereum address to a corresponding value type.
 In any other programming language, a mapping is equivalent to a dictionary.

 In Solidity, mappings don't have a length or the concept of setting a key or a value.
-Mappings are only applicable to state variables that serve as store reference types.
+Mappings can only be declared in storage (state variables); they are not allowed in memory.
 When you initialize mappings, they include every possible key and map to values whose byte representations are all zeros.

 FunC

-An analogy of mappings in FunC is dictionaries or TON hashmaps.
+The analog of mappings in FunC is dictionaries or TON hashmaps.
 In the context of TON, a hashmap is a data structure represented by a tree of cells.
-Hashmap maps keys to values of arbitrary type so that quick lookup and modification are possible.
+A hashmap maps keys to values of arbitrary types so that quick lookup and modification are possible.
 The abstract representation of a hashmap in TVM is a Patricia tree or a compact binary trie.

 Working with potentially large cell trees can create several problems.
 Each update operation builds an appreciable number of cells (each cell built costs 500 gas), meaning these operations can run out of resources if used carelessly.
 To avoid exceeding the gas limit, limit the number of dictionary updates in a single transaction.